ManishChembeti/my-custom-token-built-on-polygon/README.md

 Providing Liquidity.
 For this token (which is having a total supply of 3 Million, I have given liquidity for first 10000 tokens on @SushiSwap)

-Features modified and tested on Polygon Testnet.
+Features modified and tested on Polygon Testnet ✔️